VPN Explained for Dummies | Is a VPN Necessary?

 Additional Uses of a VPN

-There are other legitimate reasons people want to sign up for a VPN on their computer, lap top or mobile phone.
+There are many legitimate reasons people want to sign up for a VPN on their computer, lap top or mobile phone.
 We mentioned protection while using public WiFi already.
 Here are a few more.

 VPN Protection in Countries that Limit Personal Freedoms

 If you live in a fully democratic country, you will be enjoying freedom to speak your mind or write about thoughts and ideas without suppression or persecution from your government.
 There are countries that limit this in different ways.
-These include; totalitarian regimes and communist countries that are highly restrictive, failed states and countries of great political unrest, as well as seudo democracies that suppress political opposition and limit access to information to control it’s citizens.
+These include; totalitarian regimes and communist countries that are highly restrictive, failed states and countries of great political unrest, as well as pseudo democracies that suppress political opposition and limit access to information to control it’s citizens.

 These countries also block legitimate websites to keep people from reading ‘fact based’ news, as opposed to state propaganda.
 They censor information online and there can be great consequences for journalists and bloggers who seek to expose government injustice and stand up a free and open society.
 Even a regular citizen in a restrictive country can go to jail for posting a protest message on social media.
 For these reasons, a VPN can protect individuals from being located and charged with doing something that is illegal in their own country, but is highly regarded as noble and just in a democratic country.

-VPN’s Prevent Swatting for Gamers
+VPN’s Prevent Swatting and Doxxing for Gamers

 This is a scary one.
 Swatting is when a fellow gamer online reports your to local police in your area and commits a most horrendous prank.
 Or they may do it to get back at you for beating them at a game or just to be mean.
 They will call the SWAT team to your home claiming there is hostage taking or that someone has a gun and threatening people.
 The unbeknownst gamer in your family and anyone else at home is shocked when SWAT (Special Weapons And Tactics) shows up and hauls everyone out of your home in handcuffs.
 Sometimes the outcomes of a swatting call are much worse.

 The FBI reports that there are over 400 cases of swatting in the USA every year.
 New technology has evolved that has expanded swatting from the home to public areas.
 A VPN protects gamers at home and anyone out in public.
 Video game players with a VPN turned on can rest easy.
 If they get on the bad side of another gamer half way around the world, those bad eggs won’t be able to detect where you live.
+Doxxing happens when gamers post the personal information of other gamers online, which opens them up to further privacy risks when using social gaming networks.

 VPN Protection from ISP Tracking